-Since then, the aviation industry and technology have significantly improved their safety record, ultimately reducing the number of accidents around the world.
+Since then, technology has significantly improved the airline safety record, ultimately reducing the number of accidents around the world.

 In 2014, there were only 439 aviation-related travel fatalities.
-None of those incidents were attributed to airline incidents - instead, the incidents were related to on-demand air taxis and general aviation, including privately operated airplanes.
+None of those incidents were attributed to airline incidents - instead, the incidents were related to on-demand air taxis and general aviation, such as privately operated airplanes.

 Scaled out to the entire globe, Aviation Safety Network reports there were 761 commercial aviation deaths in 2014, due in part to the tragedies of Malaysia Airlines Flight 17 and Air Algerie Flight 5017.

-When private aircraft incidents are included in that number, there were over 1,000 aviation-related casualties in that year.
+When private aircraft incidents are included in that number, there were over 1,000 aviation-related casualties around the world.
 In comparison, there were 2,331 commercial aviation casualties in 1985 - a reduction in fatalities by over 60 percent over the last 20 years.
-From the data alone, travelers can conclude that air transportation has become safer in the United States.
+From the data alone, travelers can conclude that air transportation is one of the safest modes of travel.

 Automobile transportation: 32,675 fatalities in the United States

-Undoubtedly the most popular form of transportation in the United States, automobile transportation makes up for the majority of our everyday travel.
-According to the Federal Highway Administration, there are approximately 685 drivers for every 1,000 residents in the United States, making automobiles the most available form of american travel.
+Undoubtedly the most popular form of transportation in the United States, automobile transportation makes up the majority of our everyday travel.
+According to the Federal Highway Administration, there are approximately 685 drivers for every 1,000 residents in the United States, making automobiles the most available mode of transportation.
 Despite this, American cities did not make the list of the world's worst places to drive.

 Although there are more opportunities for danger on both American and international roads, fatal automobile accidents are on the decline.